Understanding the Recent Fluctuations of Ventas Inc.'s (VTR) Stock

 VTR) stock’s latest price update

-Ventas Inc. (NYSE: VTR) has experienced a rise in its stock price by 0.89 compared to its previous closing price of 45.18.
-However, the company has seen a gain of 2.63% in its stock price over the last five trading days.
+Ventas Inc. (NYSE: VTR) has experienced a decline in its stock price by -0.79 compared to its previous closing price of 48.05.
+However, the company has seen a gain of 4.59% in its stock price over the last five trading days.
 The Wall Street Journal reported on 03/06/22 that Land & Buildings Nominates Founder Litt to Ventas Board

 Analysts’ Opinion of VTR